rbrahmson/VanillaPlugins/TopBookmarks/README.md

 <br><b>(B) Minimum Count:</b> The minimum number of bookmarks for a discussion to be considered "Top Bookmarked".
 Pick a number not too high as to have an empty list and not too low as to water down the meaning ot "Top Bookmarks".

-Note: TO help you decide the Minimum Count, the plugin will inform you dusring configuration of the current highest number of bookmarks a discussion has in your forum.
+Note: To help you decide the Minimum Count, the plugin will inform you during configuration of the current highest number of bookmarks a discussion has in your forum.

 <b>Display Options:</b>